Meryl Streep in the 2000s

 Meryl Streep throughout the 2000s appeared in many cinematic and theatrical productions.
-In 2001, Streep's voice appeared in the animated film A.I.
+In 2001, Streep's voice appeared in the science-fiction film A.I.
 Artificial Intelligence.
-Streep that same year co-hosted the annual Nobel Peace Prize concert, as well as appeared in the popular play The Seagull.
+Streep that same year co-hosted the annual Nobel Peace Prize Concert, as well as appeared in the popular play The Seagull.
 In 2002, Streep appeared in the films Adaptation. and The Hours.
 In 2003, Streep appeared unaccredited in the comedy Stuck on You, and starred in the HBO play adaptation Angels in America.
 In 2004, Streep was awarded the AFI Life Achievement Award, and in that same year, she starred in the films The Manchurian Candidate and Lemony Snicket's A Series of Unfortunate Events.
 In 2005, Streep starred in the film Prime.
 Streep began 2006 with the film A Prairie Home Companion, and that same year, she starred in The Devil Wears Prada and the stage production Mother Courage and Her Children.
 In 2007, Streep appeared in the films Dark Matter, Rendition, Evening, and Lions for Lambs.
 In 2008, Streep starred in the films Mamma Mia! and Doubt.
 In 2009, Streep starred in the films Julie & Julia and It's Complicated, as well as loaning her voice to the animated film Fantastic Mr. Fox.